armurphy13/100-days-of-code/log.md

 **Today's Progress**: Started the Responsive Web Design Certification excersices at www.freecodecamp.org/learn.
 Completed Basic HTML and HTML5 and started Basic CSS.

-**Thoughts:** I have experience with HTML5 and CSS so the exercises far are quit managable.
+**Thoughts:** I have experience with HTML5 and CSS so the exercises are quit managable.

 **Link to work:**